Voter identification laws: Provincial elections

 Voter identification regulations vary from province to province.
 In Ontario, "ID is required to vote or to add or update your voter information on the voters list" and a substantial number of acceptable IDs, which do not need to be photo IDs, are accepted.
 In Quebec, the voter must show one of five government-issued photo IDs, and if lacking any of these, will be directed to the identity verification panel.
 In British Columbia, "all voters must prove their identity and residential address before voting", with three options offered for identification.

+Czech Republic

+In the Czech Republic, voter registration of Czech citizens is automatic and requires no action from the eligible person; citizens of other EU countries residing in the Czech Republic have to actively visit a local government office if they wish to register.
+All voters have to present an eligible form of photo ID, such as a passport or compulsory Czech national identity card at a polling station before they are allowed to vote.
+Not all photo IDs are eligible (for example, a driver's license is not allowed).
+No person is allowed to vote before presenting an eligible photo ID.
+The legal requirement to present a photo ID has been in effect since 1 August 2000.